tesoph/MS1_Portfolio/README.md

 2. The mockup image for the t-shirt in the shop is taken from [Freepik](https://www.freepik.com/free-psd/simple-black-men-s-tee-mockup_3384897.htm#page=1&query=t%20shirt%20mockup&position=0)

 ### Acknowledgements
-The horizontal scrolling gallery was created following the article [How To Create Horizontal Scrolling Containers](https://codeburst.io/how-to-create-horizontal-scrolling-containers-d8069651e9c6).
+* The horizontal scrolling gallery was created following the article [How To Create Horizontal Scrolling Containers](https://codeburst.io/how-to-create-horizontal-scrolling-containers-d8069651e9c6).

-The shop page was created following the article [Designing A Product Page Layout with Flexbox](https://css-tricks.com/designing-a-product-page-layout-with-flexbox/).
+* The shop page was created following the article [Designing A Product Page Layout with Flexbox](https://css-tricks.com/designing-a-product-page-layout-with-flexbox/).

-The blur effect on hovering over an image was modelled after the [Mono theme from Themeforest](http://mono.flatheme.net/Home/Portfolio-Minimal.html).
+* The blur effect on hovering over an image was modelled after the [Mono theme from Themeforest](http://mono.flatheme.net/Home/Portfolio-Minimal.html).

-The form on the contact page was modelled after the Code Institute lesson "Putting It All Together | Mini Project with Bootstrap 4".
+* The form on the contact page was modelled after the Code Institute lesson "Putting It All Together | Mini Project with Bootstrap 4".

-The design of the navbar was inspired by this [artist's website](https://www.reddwalitzki.com/).
+* The design of the navbar was inspired by this [artist's website](https://www.reddwalitzki.com/).

-This readme was created following the format of the [Code Institute example project](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md).
+* This README was created following the format of the [Code Institute example project](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md) and has taken inspiration from Code Institute student [AJGreaves's README](https://github.com/AJGreaves/portrait-artist/blob/master/README.md).

+* Thanks to my mentor Brian Macharia.